Guilhermeslucas/Celery-Tests/README.md

 # Celery-Tests

-Really simple example to learn celery with Python
+Really simple example to learn celery with Python.
+This code focus on the deployment and use of Celery with Redis with Azure.